 A new study has found an association between low average levels of vitamin D and high numbers of COVID-19 cases and mortality rates across 20 European countries.

-Where can I get vitamin D?
+Where can I get more D?

 There are also some – but not many – foods that contain vitamin D. Eggs are a good source of D, as is fatty fish, such as tuna and salmon.
-Some types of mushroom also contain vitamin D. According to Australian Mushrooms, mushrooms that are exposed to sunlight will naturally generate vitamin D, just like we do.
+Some types of mushroom also contain D. According to Australian Mushrooms, mushrooms that are exposed to sunlight will naturally generate vitamin D, just like we do.

-You could also do what the northern Europeans do, and take a daily dose of cod liver oil, but if you ask your grandmother, she’d likely tell you that it would take more than a spoonful of sugar to help that particular medicine go down.
+You could also do what the northern Europeans do, and take a daily dose of cod liver oil.
+But if you ask your grandmother, she’d likely tell you that it would take more than a spoonful of sugar to help that particular medicine go down.